berops/claudie/docs/input-manifest/api-reference.md

 - `providers` [Providers](#providers)

-  Providers list of defined cloud provider configuration that will be used while infrastructure provisioning.
-Defines all your cloud provider configuration that will be used while infrastructure provisioning.
+  Providers is a list of defined cloud provider configuration that will be used in infrastructure provisioning.

 - `nodepools` [Nodepools](#nodepools)